-For electric bills, you can get help through the Electric Universal Service Program (EUSP).
+You can get help through the Electric Universal Service Program (EUSP) for electric bills.
 Eligible customers get financial assistance with a portion of their current electric bill.
 The money is paid directly to the electric company.

 So, how do you qualify for the EUSP grant?
 It depends on your household income and electric use over the last 12 months.

-EUSP customers are also put on a budget billing plan that spreads out yearly utility costs over a year.
-That way you pay a similar amount each month rather than significantly more from one month or one season to the next.
+EUSP customers are also on a budget billing plan that spreads out yearly utility costs over a year.
+That way, you pay a similar amount each month rather than significantly more from one month or season to the next.

-The Arrearage Retirement Assistance (ARA) grant can help if you have a past-due electric or gas bill in excess of $300.
+The Arrearage Retirement Assistance (ARA) grant can help if you have a past-due electric or gas bill over $300.
 You only qualify for this once every seven years, with certain exceptions.
 This grant offers up to $2,000 toward a past due utility bill.

 To get an ARA grant, you must be eligible for a EUSP grant.

 Before you apply for one of these programs, understand the guidelines and application process.
-You’ll need a number of documents verifying your identity, residency, and income.
+You’ll need several documents verifying your identity, residency, and income.

-The Maryland Office of People’s Counsel explains how to fill out the energy assistance application the right way.
+The Maryland Office of People’s Counsel explains how to correctly fill out the energy assistance application.
 They point out that the grant section can be tricky.
 So, read everything carefully.

-Do you have a turn-off notice?
-You can still apply for assistance through OHEP.
+Even if the utility company notifies you that they’re shutting off your power, you can still apply for assistance through OHEP.
 Remember, there are income qualifications.

 If the grant doesn’t cover the full amount of your past-due bill, you may be able to get financial assistance from another organization.